ZU Arts Initiative - A Cultural Commons Experiment

 Members elect the board.
 Members vote on major spending decisions.
 Members decide programming priorities.
 This isn't OUR nonprofit—it's OURS together.

-All artists paid minimum $100/hour.
+All artists paid fair wage.
 No exposure gigs.
 No "opportunity" exploitation.
 If we can't afford to pay fairly, we don't do the event.

 Artists Lead